liperium/Linux-Conservation-Mode-Utility/README.md

 ## If you have the same laptop ( code : VPC2004:00 )

+### Make sure you have libayatana-appindicator3 installed, if you cannot, use the *Legacy* release.

 1. Download [latest release ](https://github.com/liperium/Linux-Conservation-Mode-For-Lenovo/releases)

 2. Extract to Documents ( the directory TCM must be in documents for now )